mrtztg/azure-104-notes/README.md

 - Service for defining and enforcing governance rules at subscription or resource group level
 - Azure provides hundreds of built-in policies ready to use
 - During resource creation, **Review + Create** step validates against assigned policies
+- **Policy scope and application**:
+  - Policies assigned at subscription level apply to resources created within that subscription
+  - Policies do NOT automatically apply to resource groups themselves (unless policy specifically targets resource groups)
+  - Tag append policies apply tags to new resources created under the scope, not to existing resource groups
+  - Resource groups retain their original tags unless a policy specifically targets resource groups

 #### Finding and Assigning Built-in Policies